 HoofsnHorns Farm Sanctuary

-We raised (and won) enough money to order special heavy duty (20 feet x 6 feet tall welded wire) livestock fence panels to safely secure and upgrade all of our animals old recycled fences!
+We have raised (and won) enough money to order and construct special heavy duty (20 feet x 6 feet tall welded wire) livestock fence panels to safely secure and upgrade all of our animals from their old recycled fences in our first year, and the next year, we built our first ever real BARN!

 I met Shelby and the Hoofsnhorns Farm Sanctuary back in 2016, when a friend and my husband suggested I reach out to them.
 I was having a hard time with a sick goat, and Shelby got me set up with a fantastic farm vet and supported me as I worried through what would eventually be a loss.
 When my guy passed, I was beyond myself and reached out to Hoofsnhorns Farm Sanctuary.
 I not had a lone goat on my farm, but had no way to quickly pick up a companion for her.
 Shelby, that same day, gave me a goat, Petra, who she knew would do well with my other sweet girl, Po.
 She ended up being Auntie Petra when Po had babies.
 Shelby helped me through this situation as well.